Data-driven model order reduction for wave propagation in materials with damage and nonlinearities: Novelty statement

 \section{Novelty statement}

-We apply the methods proper orthogonal decomposition (POD), dynamic mode decomposition (DMD), multiresolution DMD (mrDMD) and operator inference (OpInf) to different problems of guided ultrasonic wave (GUW) propagation which are the classical wave equation, a mechanical system resulting from GUW propagation and a nonlinear hyperelastic model.
-The operator inference approach is modified by two aspects: we introduce a scaling approach for the snapshot data (see Section~\ref{sec:Opinf3}) and propose an unconstrained operator inference formulation which preserves structure and allows the employment of first order optimizers, see \eqref{eq:opinf_forces_informed_pb_symDecompo}.
-Further, we continue and extend our study on the nonlinear aluminium model started in \cite{GH24}.
+We apply the methods proper orthogonal decomposition (POD), symplectic POD, dynamic mode decomposition (DMD), multiresolution DMD (mrDMD) and variants of operator inference (OpInf) to different problems of guided ultrasonic wave (GUW) propagation which are the classical wave equation, a mechanical system resulting from GUW propagation and a nonlinear hyperelastic model.
+The operator inference approach is modified by following aspects: we propose an unconstrained operator inference formulation which preserves structure and allows the employment of first order optimizers, see \eqref{eq:opinf_forces_informed_pb_symDecompo}.
+We also present a time discrete operator inference approach for second order mechanical systems.
+In addition, the re-projection method which recovers the intrusive reduced operators has been extended for second order mechanical systems.
+Further, we continue and extend our study on the nonlinear aluminium model started in \cite{GH24}, a damage in the nonlinear model is introduced in this work.